rex-enigma/minimal_flutter_book_app_for_learning_navigator_2.0_without_router/README.md

 # navigator_2_without_router
-- learing how to define a stack of Routes in a declarative way.
+- learning how to define a stack of Routes in a declarative way.
 A new Flutter project.

 ## Getting Started